 We have 100,000 authorized shares of preferred stock, par value \$0.01 per share, of which 50,000 shares have been designated Series B Convertible Preferred Stock, par value \$100 per share and 50,000 shares have been designated Series A Junior Participating Preferred Stock, par value \$0.01 per share.
 We may issue preferred stock in one or more series and having the rights, privileges, and limitations, including voting rights, conversion rights, liquidation preferences, dividend rights and preferences and redemption rights, as may, from time to time, be determined by our board of directors.
 Preferred stock may be issued in the future in connection with acquisitions, financing, or other matters, as our board of directors deems appropriate.
-In the event that we determine to issue any shares of preferred stock, a certificate of designation containing the rights, privileges, and limitations of the series of preferred stock will be filled with the Delaware Secretary of State.
-The effect of this preferred stock designation power is that our board of directors alone, subject to federal securities laws, applicable blue sky laws, and Delaware law, may be able to authorize the issuance of preferred stock which could have the effect of delaying, deferring, or preventing a change in control without further action by our stockholders, and may adversely affect the voting and other rights of the holders of our common stock.
+In the event that we determine to issue any shares of preferred stock, a certificate of designation containing the rights, privileges, and limitations of the series of preferred stock will be filed with the Delaware Secretary of State.
+The effect of this preferred stock designation preventing a change in control without further action by our stockholders, and may adversely affect the voting and other rights of the holders of our common stock.
 The issuance of preferred stock with voting and conversion rights may also adversely affect the voting power of the holders of our common stock, including the loss of voting controls to others.
 Below is a description of each class of preferred stock outstanding as of December 31, 2009.